Terrastories/terrastories/README.md

 If you plan on running Terrastories offline, you'll need to configure local tiles for offline use.

-A default, open-license map for using offline with Terrastories is available at https://github.com/terrastories/default-offline-tiles.
+A default offline map with freely licensed, pre-generated vector tiles for the entire planet is available at https://github.com/terrastories/default-offline-tiles.
 You will have the option of downloading these using the setup script below.
 Alternatively, you can manually download these files and place them in the `map/` directory, and they should work when you load Terrastories in Field Kit mode.

+If you want to create your own OSM map tiles, you can do so with the Protomaps [OpenStreetMap Extracts](http://app.protomaps.com/downloads/osm) tool.
+Or, you can provide your own custom map tiles and style.

 ### Setup